code-distortion/adapt/README.md

 The browser (which runs in a different process and causes external requests to your website) needs to access the same database that your tests build so you'll need **reuse-database**, **dynamic-test-dbs** and **transactions** to be turned off.

-Adapt detects when a Dusk test is running and turns them off **automatically**.
+Adapt detects when a Dusk test is running and turns them off **automatically** (and turns [database snapshots](#database-snapshots) on).
 You can override this setting by setting the `$isBrowserTest` true/false property in your test-classes.

-[Snapshot](#database-snapshots) caching is useful in this situation.

 ### I have my own database dump that I'd like to import&hellip;